AnQiCMS template development: In-depth analysis of the space character trap and solutions when mixing logical tags with HTML

 </ul>

-In both of these rewritten ways,{%-Removed<ul>the newline character after the tag end and{% for %}Label preceding all whitespace characters;-%}Removed{% for %}Newline character after the tag; similarly, at the end of the loop,{%- endfor %}and-%}the tag has also been processed in a similar manner.
+In these two rewrite methods,{%-Removed<ul>and the newline character after the tag ends,{% for %}Trailing spaces before the tag;-%}Removed{% for %}Newline characters after the tag; Similarly, at the end of the loop;{%- endfor %}and-%}The tag has also been processed in a similar manner.

-Processed in this way, the final rendered HTML will be more compact and meet expectations:
+After such processing, the rendered HTML will become more compact and meet expectations:

 <ul class="product-list"><li class="product-item">